mapproxy/mapproxy/doc/deployment.rst

 Each configuration will be loaded on demand and MapProxy caches each loaded instance.
 The configuration will be reloaded if the file changes.

-You can use Paste deploy, as described above, to configure and start MultiMapProxy.
-The application takes the following options:
+MultiMapProxy as the following options:

 ``config_dir``
   The directory where MapProxy should look for configurations.